kevinhuy/panorama/README.md

 # Pre-requisites

 1. [requirements.txt](https://gitlab.com/Sudarshan_K/panorama/raw/master/requirements.txt) has all the libraries that need to be installed.
-2. Requires you to install the Paloaltonetworks Galazy Role
+2. Requires you to install the Paloaltonetworks galaxy role
     ```
     ansible-galaxy install PaloAltoNetworks.paloaltonetworks,v2.0.4 --force
     ```